 Just before COVID-19 upturned daily life, you and FFPC partners – Ontario Christian Gleaners and the ladies at Westover Layettes – helped to send a shipment of soup and layettes to vulnerable communities in Jamaica.
 Read more about this shipment here.

 Since COVID-19, many families have been left without work and have turned to churches, community centres and organizations like FFPC to feed and clothe their families.
-While this was not intended to be a shipment in response to the situation brought on by the pandemic, it certainly arrived in the nick of time to support families through this challenging time.
+This shipment of layettes and soup mix arrived in the time to support families through some of the challenges brought on by the pandemic.

 Deacon Johnson is Coordinator for the Welfare Programme at Jew Pen Church of God 7th Day, found it very rewarding to improve even just one immediate challenge that an individual or family may be facing.